clairey-zx81/json-model/jmc.md

 # DESCRIPTION

-JSON Model Compiler command processes a [JSON Model](https://json-model.org/) to generate modules or scripts in C, JS, Python, PL/pgSQL, or a more-or-less equivalent JSON Schema.
+JSON Model Compiler command processes a [JSON Model](https://json-model.org/) to generate modules or scripts in C, JS, Python, PL/pgSQL, Perl, or a more-or-less equivalent JSON Schema.

 # ARGUMENTS

-- `model`: model to process.
+- `model`: model to process, a local file or a URL.
 - `values...`: list of  value files to check.

 # OPTIONS